Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: Precise main theorem

 Hence, the challenge is to deal with the bilinear term.
 Details of the estimates will be provided later, but we describe here how we reduce the problem into estimating atoms.
 First, we cite \cite{GPW} to claim that

 Together with \eqref{S-heat-commutator}, the bilinear terms with some copies of $S$-vector field have the form

 where $h_a(\cdot)$ is a polynomial of order $a$.
-After writing this as a sum of localized pieces, we use energy estimates together with the bootstrap assumptions to reduce the problem into estimating each localized piece.
+After writing this as a sum of localized pieces, we use energy estimates together with the bootstrap assumptions to reduce the problem into estimating finitely many localized pieces.
 In addition to localizations in space introduced already, we also use time localizations $\tau_m(s), m=0,1,\cdots, L+1$, $L = \lceil \log_2(t+2) \rceil$ where